 There are plenty of roles in hotels and all of which require appropriate uniforms.
 From the chambermaids to receptionists to other hotel staff, everyone should be dressed according to their job.
 That way, customers can easily recognise them and know what their functions are.
 For example, your front desk staff is arguably the face of the hotel.
 Therefore, the employees working at the front desk should embody your brand and its standards.
 Suits, blazers, suit vests and suit pants are common for men, while ladies can wear A-line skirts, pants, and suit coats.

-If you have not made up your mind about hotel workwear, particularly for your female staff, you can find a few high-quality options here.
+If you have not made up your mind about hotel workwear, particularly for your female staff, you can find a few high-quality options from our collection of women’s hospitality clothing.

 In your restaurant, you employ cooks and chefs.
 You also have kitchen helpers and cleaners to ensure that the entire place is sanitary.
 Of course, your restaurant has servers, front desk staff, and concierge, as well.
 Being in the food industry, it is crucial to keep your team looking clean and presentable.